Revanthraghava/baas_template_pro/README.md

 ## 📈 Roadmap (What's Next)

 I am currently expanding the engine with these advanced capabilities:

-- [ ] **The "Showcase" Mode:** Packaging this into a beautiful portfolio frontend to land those ₹10k/month targets.
 - [ ] **Advanced Filtering:** Implementing search and tags for project discovery.
 - [ ] **Cloud Storage Integration:** Connecting project assets directly to Supabase Storage.